 Welcome to Jeff’s Kitchen.
-Inspired by friends who have sampled my cooking and by my years working at the famous gourmet shop in South Beach, this is the place to post those fabulous recipes we all know and love, along with a picture, a story, an event, a person, place or thing, or whatever you feel the need to unload.
-The operative piece of equipment here is your brain, a saute’ pan, a piping bag, and the desire to make the world better because of the food you prepare with your own two hands.
+Inspired by friends who have sampled my cooking and by my years working at the famous gourmet shop in South Beach, this is the place where I will post those fabulous recipes we all know and love–or simply something that just moves me–along with a picture, a story, an event, a person, place or thing, or whatever I feel the need to unload.
+The operative pieces of equipment here are my brain, a saute’ pan, a piping bag, and the desire to make the world better because of the food I–WE–prepare with our own two hands.

 Tell Me Why…

-Don’t just post, tell me a story.
+But this isn’t just about me.
+I want to hear from you!
+Don’t just post.
+Tell me a story.
 Tell me where you found the recipe, tell me what appeals to about it, tell me who you dazzled with your best moves in the kitchen (or elsewhere–as long as food is involved).
 I’m not just the best virtual chef you know, but also a pretty good storyteller.
 But I want to know yours.
 I do like stories with my recipes, and storytellers in the kitchen.
 Join me in the fun.

 And if this isn’t enough to whet your whistle, Here’s the best damn Key lime pie recipe on the planet.
-I got this from an old guy who ran a donut shop on KeyLargo, and on any day, between the hours of six and ten a.m., he sold more Key lime-filled donuts out of his rundown shack on the southbound side of A1A than all the donuts sold at the local Dunkin’ Donuts down the road.
-With his assistance, we turned this recipe into a world-famous pie, which we’ve been selling at our place, and at a world-famous South Beach crab house, for more than fifty years.
+I got this from an old guy who ran a donut shop on Key Largo, a weathered old guy who looked like he just stepped out of a Carl Hiaasen novel; he shack where he made and sold the donuts looked even worse.
+On any day, between the hours of six and ten a.m., he sold more Key lime-filled donuts out of that rundown shack, on the southbound side of A1A, than all the donuts sold at the local Dunkin’ Donuts down the road.
+He gave us the recipe–a long-held family recipe–in trade for a six-year-old Harley Softtail.
+He wouldn’t give it up for anything less.
+We turned this recipe into a legendary sweet-tart pie, which we’ve been selling at our place, and at a world-famous South Beach crab house, for more than fifty years.
 The pie has become the signature dessert for that crab house.
 It’s our recipe.
 We made it for them.
 To use with their own name attached to it.
-And I saw it on Food Network on cable.
-So make it yourself.
-And then, write me.
-Tell me the story about the results.
-That’s what Jeff’s Kitchen is all about.
-Let’s share our best recipes and make this the coolest food place on the planet.
-Or any planet.
+And I saw it on The Food Network.

 Chefzilla’s Key Lime Pie

-3/4 cup of Grahm cracker crumbs
+1 cup of Grahm cracker crumbs

-1/2 cup white (!) sugar
+1/2 cup white sugar

 1 stick of melted butter (use margarine and I’ll take this recipe back!).